 How specific?
 Is the editor correcting spelling, grammar, usage, and punctuation?
 Finding typos?
 Fact-checking?
 Identifying plot holes?
 Moving sections from place to place to help the narrative?
 Deleting sections that detract from the narrative?
 What about flagging problematic language?
 Is the editor making suggestions about plot development or noting flaws in the argument of a journal article or academic book?
 What about tables and figures?
 Are you formatting tables?
 Editing captions?
 What about formatting references?
 (The ethics of editing the dissertations or theses of graduate students and what services editors should and shouldn’t offer to students is beyond the scope of this blog post.)
 What style guide will you be using?
 What flavor of English—American English, Canadian English, or British English?
 If there is a house style guide, is it comprehensive?
 And if it isn’t, what is the second style guide?
 Are you editing a Word document or getting notes in Pages?
 Or does the client think you’re doing a major structural edit on a PDF?
 (In my case, pigs will fly first.)
 These are just some elements of scope of work.

-It’s also a reminder to editors to stay within the scope.
+Meanwhile, setting out the scope with specificity also a reminder to editors to stay within the scope.
 For example, if an author doesn’t want the editor to change the writing and only wants the editor to correct spelling and punctuation, then the editor should not change any of the writing, even if they feel like they are doing the author a favor.
 They’re not.
 This also prevents the client, who may only be one part of a production team and a subordinate at that, from contacting you if they get further instructions and trying to add to the project.

 • The editing tasks should be as specific as possible